jadecobra/python_tdd_exercises/ASSERTION_ERROR.md

 ```python
         assert False is False
 ```
-and the terminal now displays passing tests
+and the terminal now reveals passing tests

 ### <span style="color:red">**RED**</span>: make it fail
 let us try the same test using the equivalent `unittest.TestCase` method by adding this line to `test_assertion_errors_with_false`